Risotto Is Real Comfort Food This easy curry vegan risotto is completely soul-warming.

 I love anything curry.
 And who doesn’t like a rich, creamy bowl of risotto?

 A lot of nights in my kitchen I feel a bit like I’m on an episode of Chopped.
 I’m staring into my refrigerator and pantry, and it feels like I’m on the clock to bring a batch of random ingredients together to make a delicious and presentable meal, for the judges, in less than 3o minutes!
-The recipe for Curry Vegan Risotto is a result of one of those nights.
+The is an easy curry risotto recipe that is a result of one of those nights.

 The necessary steps to making any risotto recipe are: